Citations Affected: IC 16-18; IC 16-40; IC 34-30; noncode.

 (4) Determinations by the peer review committee.

-Information and materials submitted or disclosed to the agency under this subsection are confidential and privileged from use as evidence in an administrative or judicial proceeding, and notwithstanding IC 16-40-5, the agency may not release the information or material outside the agency.
-However, the agency may issue a report that is based upon information or materials submitted or disclosed to the agency by a peer review committee if the report or any other information issued does not disclose the identity of the health care facility, health care provider, or patient.
-Information and materials may be submitted or disclosed to the agency under this subsection without violating this section or waiving the confidentiality and privilege attached to the communications, proceedings, records, determinations, or deliberations of the peer review committee.
+Except as provided in subsection (f), information and materials disclosed to the agency under this subsection are confidential and privileged, and the agency may not use or provide the information or material to anyone for use as evidence in an administrative or a judicial proceeding.
+However, the agency may issue a report that is based upon information submitted or disclosed to the agency by a peer review committee if the report or any other information released does not disclose the identity of the health care facility, health care provider, or patient.

 (1) violating this section; or

-(2) waiving the confidentiality and privilege attached to the communications, proceedings, records, determinations, or deliberations of the peer review committee.
+(2) waiving the confidentiality or privilege attached to the communications, proceedings, records, or deliberations of the peer review committee.